isamu-isozaki/toxic-joke-generator/README.md

 ~~~
 python download_model.py 117M
 ~~~
-- Zip this repository and upload it to google drive and create an empty folder in google drive named "autoencoder1"
+- Zip this repository and upload it to google drive with the name gpt-2.zip and create an empty folder in google drive named "autoencoder1"
 - Run the colaboratory script up to and including
 ~~~
 !python ./train.py --dataset jokes_200_2_3.0_1.txt.npz --batch_size 2 --sample_every 100 --save_every 1000 --folder_id $folder_id